 Posts In Category "Press Releases"

-WASHINGTON, D.C. – Responding to President Obama FY 2014 budget announcement, including $50 billion in additional investment in key areas, Transportation for America Director James Corless issued this statement:
+WASHINGTON, D.C. – In response to President Obama’s call for increased investment in infrastructure Transportation for America Director James Corless issued this statement:

 As funding battles loom in legislatures, Transportation for America launches network to support state efforts to fulfill visions for economic success